-Post War - Newcastle Riders
+Post War

-1945 to 1951 -part 1
+1945 to 1951 Part 1

 Track action started up again on Tyneside after the war but only at Brough Park.
 The Whitley Bay and Gosforth Speedways were by now nothing more than fading memories.
 Johnnie Hoskins reopened Brough in 1945 and the track operated under an open license.
 League racing returned from 1946.